The Best Pellet Grills and Smokers of 2024

 Hopper

-The hopper on a pellet grill automatically adds pellets to the grill based on the temperature setting on the control panel.
+The hopper on a pellet grill automatically adds wood pellets to the grill based on the temperature setting on the control panel.
 An electric auger feeds the pellets from the hopper into the grill’s firebox, so the chef won’t need to manually add fuel to the fire.
-This automation accounts for the typically higher cost of pellet grills than their gas and charcoal grill counterparts.
+This automation accounts for the typically higher cost of pellet grills as compared to that of their gas and charcoal grill counterparts.
 Pellet consumption depends on the grill’s size and the temperature settings.
-Most pellet grills use about a ½-pound of pellets per hour to smoke and about 2½ pounds per hour to grill.
+Most pellet grills use about a 0.5 pound of pellets per hour to smoke and about 2.5 pounds per hour to grill.

 Temperature Control